Fast Track Your Degree

 What Is a Residence Requirement?

 Residence Requirement refers to the number of credit hours that must be completed at the university in which you are enrolled in a degree program.
-If you are in the Regular Forces and are enrolled in Arts or Science degree programs at the University of Manitoba, you are required to complete just 12 credit hours of U of M courses.
+If you are in the Regular Forces and are enrolled in Arts or Science degree programs at the University of Manitoba, you are required to complete only 12 credit hours of U of M courses.
 These U of M courses may be completed via distance learning.

 How do I declare my intention to graduate?